-- Students who are passionate about integrating ecology, ethics, and culture to enhance our ability to responsibly steward the environment
+Students who are passionate about integrating ecology, ethics, and culture to enhance our ability to responsibly steward the environment are encouraged to apply.

 Guidelines